Research Monitoring and Auditing Program

 A research audit is a systematic and independent examination of study related documents, processes, and procedures.
 The purpose of the audit is to ensure study procedures were conducted, data were recorded, analyzed and reported consistent with the protocol, applicable regulations, GCP guidelines, and HMH policies and SOPs.

-HMH’s Research Monitoring and Audit Program provides additional oversight and assurance for human subject research studies conducted at HMH.
+HMH’s Research Compliance Audit and Monitoring Program (RCAMP) provides additional oversight and assurance for human subject research studies conducted at HMH.
+RCAMP SOPs can be found here.

 Types of Audits